 Click on the text to hear me ask you the question...
 Then provide your answer.

 What Our Clients Have to Say

-I was interviewed and accepted into 4 of the programs I applied to (including my #1)!
+I was interviewed and accepted into four of the programs I applied to (including my #1)!
 I am sharing because I want to say thank you so much for these questions!
-I went over them and they helped me feel extremely prepared, and that confidence definitely translated well during my interviews!
+I went over them, and they helped me feel extremely prepared, and that confidence translated well during my interviews!
 I finally feel ecstatic when I think about my career path, and having the ability to finally work with patients, hopefully in a clinical trial setting where I can really be an asset, is more than I ever hoped for up until now.
-So thank you thank you thank you! - Laurin, PA-S
+So, thank you, thank you, thank you! - Laurin, PA-S

 Don't forget to leave your answers in the comments section!

 - Recommended Book: How To "Ace" The Physician Assistant School Interview